JorySmith/CarouselCardsProject/README.md

 # CarouselCardsProject

- A simple business homepage with a large carousel and cards featuring products.
+ A Bootstrap 5 business homepage with a large carousel and cards featuring products.

  Live demo: https://jorysmith.github.io/CarouselCardsProject/